gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * the URL’s protocol can be distinct (http, https), but still deliver the same document
 * the URL’s path and/or page name can be distinct
 * Mirroring is the single largest cause of duplication on the web
+##  Three reason for detecting mirroring
+1. Mirroring is the largest cause of duplication on the web.
+2. One mirror sites would contain lots of duplicated pages and remove the site would remove lots of duplicated pages.
+3. Detecing mirrors is fast and is very efficient.
+## Why Detect Exact Duplicates
+* Smarter crawling
+* Better connectivity analysis
+* Add redundancy in result listings
+* Reduce Crawl Time:
 ## Why Detect Near Duplicates
 * Clustering
 * Data extraction